TIO-IKIM/CellViT-Inference/README.md

 - libpng-dev - PNG image format library
 - libtiff-dev - TIFF image format library

+Most of the times, they are already installed on your system.
+Just give it a try and check out CellViT.
 On Linux-based systems, you can install these using:

 ```sh